 Microsoft creates new server and cloud division

-Microsoft Tuesday created a new division designed to brings its cloud and on-premises software development together and provide a consistent platform for corporate customers.
+Microsoft has created a new division designed to bring its cloud and on-premises software development together and provide a consistent platform for corporate customers.

 The Server and Cloud Division (SCD) will be part of the Server and Tools business unit and is a combination of the Windows Server and solutions group and the Windows Azure group.